TheKrisSodroski/Angular19LibraryWatchBug/Readme.md

 ### Build the Application

+>Notes
+>
-> The application has installed the library through file path "../testLibrary/dist/my-test-library
+> 1. The application has installed the library through file path "../testLibrary/dist/my-test-library
+>
-> An entry for myTestLibrary is in the application tsconfig.json file to ensure mapping is correct
+> 2. An entry for myTestLibrary is in the application tsconfig.json file to ensure mapping is correct
+>
-> Run this while the library is also watching
+> 3. Run this while the library is also watching

 ```bash
 cd testApplication